 "You're still into...," he trailed off and gestured vaguely at my hair, "that kinda stuff?"

 You gotta love those jokes (that aren't really jokes) about what people really expect you to be, right?
 Not even.
 As any mom will tell you, the world holds very tightly to the idea that moms should "look the part."
-There are so many strict, often unspoken rules on everything from the amount of makeup we should wear to what clothes we leave the house in to how we do our hair.
-But none of that really matters in any real way; I'm the same person with the same values and skills, whether my hair is its natural color and pulled into a "respectable" bun or if I'm sporting an aquamarine afro.
+There are so many strict, often unspoken rules on everything from the amount of makeup we should wear to what clothes we leave the house in to how we do our hair, but none of that really matters in any real way; I'm the same person with the same values and skills, whether my hair is its natural color and pulled into a "respectable" bun or if I'm sporting an aquamarine afro.

 The answer is simple: screw it.
-If what makes you happy isn't something that's universally appreciated, that's fine; it's not hurting anyone (or affecting your paycheck, let's be real), so keep doing you and ignore the side-eyes.
+If what makes you happy isn't something that's universally appreciated, that's fine; if it's not hurting anyone (or affecting your paycheck, let's be real), keep doing you and ignore the side-eyes.

-And to all of the salty people who have a problem with it — the next time you see a mother picking up her child from school who has purple hair or maybe a sleeve of tattoos?
+And to all of the salty people who have a problem with it — the next time you see a mother picking up her child from school who has purple hair or maybe even a sleeve of tattoos?
 Instead of being human garbage and negatively affecting her day for no reason whatsoever, try respecting her for holding on to who she is in a world hell-bent on trying to shame her out of it.